canonical/jaas-documentation/reference/audit_logs.rst

 This command will purge audit logs from the database before the given date.
 Note that the date format is flexible, accepting both a date or date and time.

-Note that ommiting the date will assume zero for the time, i.e. the start of that day.
+Note that omitting the date will assume zero for the time, i.e. the start of that day.

 Examples::